Shunpiking: Pennsylvania

+West Virginia

+The Midland Trail (the remaining roadway left behind in the historic Midland Trail) serves the middle of West Virginia and runs somewhat parallel to Interstates 64 and 77.
+The trail follows the entirety of U.S. Route 60 in West Virginia and the two are synonymous.
+It traverses through 180 miles of rugged terrain starting in Kenova in the west and ending in White Sulphur Springs.
+The roadway often follows the historic James River and Kanawha Turnpike and Kanawha River.
+The trail passes through many parks and communities including the New River Gorge National Park and the state capitol of Charleston.

+A much smaller remnant road of the James River and Kanawha Turnpike, is the 5 mile Kanawha Turnpike that runs from South Charleston to Charleston, the road then splits and continues for another mile in Jefferson before merging back onto US-60.
+This road acts as a local shunpike for commuters avoiding US 60 and I-64.

 In Britain

 In the early 1990s, the management of the Severn Bridge doubled the tolls in one direction (England to Wales) and made the other direction free of charge, presumably to save on staff costs.
 As a result, many lorry drivers used the Severn Bridge in the free direction, but when travelling from England to Wales, crossed the Severn at Gloucester, where there was no charge, and then drove through the Forest of Dean.
 Tolls on the Severn Crossings were abolished in 2018.

 The M6 Toll became the first motorway other than bridges to charge drivers.
 Drivers can avoid the toll by staying on the M6 motorway, which is shorter than the toll road, though usually more congested.

 In Hong Kong

 In Hong Kong, when crossing Victoria Harbour between Hong Kong Island and Kowloon/New Kowloon, most drivers and businesses prefer the much cheaper, and older, Cross-Harbour Tunnel (XHT), to the Western Harbour Crossing.
 The toll differences are particularly significant for lorries, coaches and buses.
-The government has proposed a subsidy to users of a third tunnel, the Eastern Harbour Crossing, to relieve the congestion through the XHT and around both ends of the XHT.
-The proposal of increasing the Cross Harbour Tunnel's prices and lowering that of the Eastern Harbour Crossing has yet to be put into practise.
+The government proposed a subsidy to users of a third tunnel, the Eastern Harbour Crossing, to relieve the congestion through the XHT and around both ends of the XHT.
+The problem is now solved as all three harbour crossing tunnels have fallen back to government ownership, aligning the toll prices.

 A similar phenomenon exists with the Lion Rock Tunnel between Sha Tin New Town (and the rest of the eastern and northeastern New Territories) and New Kowloon.
 Most users prefer Lion Rock Tunnel to the Tate's Cairn Tunnel or Shing Mun Tunnels, or the Eagle's Nest-Sha Tin Heights Tunnels as the new tunnels are longer and more expensive.
 However, this problem is not as serious as the tunnels connecting Hong Kong Island and Kowloon.